Why Texas’s overwhelmingly Latino Rio Grande Valley turned toward Trump

 “The Latino community is simply too important to the Democratic coalition to allow any kind of erosion,” he said.
 “It’s very important that we spend time understanding what happened along the border.”

-Texas Democratic Party president Jen Ramos grew quiet late Tuesday when she saw how many people on the border voted for Trump, including in her hometown of Laredo.
+Jen Ramos, a leader in the state’s Democratic Party executive committee, grew quiet late Tuesday when she saw how many people on the border voted for Trump, including in her hometown of Laredo.

 “But you don’t want to say ‘I told you so,’ on election night,” she said.

-While there was some liberal organizing happening in these communities, Ramos said it wasn’t enough and came too late.
+While there was some liberal organizing in these communities, Ramos said it wasn’t enough and came too late.
 The top Democrats in the state party are nearly all from South Texas but offered no alternative or counter messaging.
 In 2018, unsuccessful Senate candidate Beto O’Rourke struggled to get out the vote in the Valley.

 “We as a party, need to fix this and regain the trust of our voters,” Ramos said.

-Note: An earlier version of this article misstated the title of Jen Ramos.
-She is a leader of the Texas Democratic Party but not its president.
-The article also said a conservative grass-roots movement launched College Republicans chapters to recruit candidates for student government.
-The candidates ran for public office.
-This version has been updated.